Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Main Theorems

 Note that any chain where the ``To'' column has been left blank is a crossed tail.
 If $\mathcal{R}$ is not principal then we also get the following chains of rational curves:

 Finally, a central component $\Gamma_X$ is intersected transversally by some tails if and only if $e_X > 1$.
 These are explicitly described in Theorem \ref{thm::chaindescription}. \end{thm}

 \begin{remark} At no point do we give explicit equations for the central components $\Gamma_X^{\pm}$.
 However, these can be calculated using the method laid out in this paper.
-In particular, one can take the explicit equations given in Theorem \ref{thm::semistablemodel} for the components $\Gamma_{\s,L}^{\pm}$ in the semistable model of $C/L$ and apply \cite[Theorem~1.1]{DD18} with the automorphisms given in Theorem \ref{thm::semistablegaloisaction}. \end{remark}
+In particular, one can take the explicit equations given in \cite[Theorem~8.5]{DDMM18} for the components $\Gamma_{\s,L}^{\pm}$ in the semistable model of $C/L$ and the Galois action on these components, and apply \cite[Theorem~1.1]{DD18}. \end{remark}

 Before we prove this, let us prove a couple of lemmas.
 Recall that $L$ is a field over which $C$ has semistable reduction and that $\Gamma_{\s,L}$ is the component associated to a cluster $\s$ in the special fibre of the minimal semistable model $\Y$ of $C$ over $L$.